BlyDoesCoding/ComfyTechCorner/content/post/vmgpupass/index.md

 *   Allocate 2 GB less RAM than you have
 *   Set your virtual disk's cache mode to writeback

-Step 6 (Windows only)
+(Windows only)
 ---------------------

 Download Virtio drivers and add them as a disk to your virtual setup.
 These drivers are necessary for Windows; most other OSs have them built-in.

-Step 7: Install OS
+Install OS
 ------------------

 Install the OS, then shut down the virtual machine.

-Step 8: Retrieve GPU BIOS
+Retrieve GPU BIOS
 -------------------------

 Retrieve your GPU's BIOS.
 You can conveniently download it [here](https://www.techpowerup.com/vgabios/), or use various programs to dump your GPU BIOS: